 Alessandra hosts Hustle Social, a monthly hustle dance party created to offer a space for people to regain a sense of community through partner dance.
 Hustle is a native New York social dance born in the early 1970s.
 Hustle Social is multi generational.
 Come and get to know your neighbors.

-A few years into my professional dance career I felt there was something missing.
-In the summer of 2013, my curiosity led to my discovery of New York City's street dance community.
-I saw people with a connection to dance I'd only found prior among native dance cultures like Latin, Island and Tribal.
+In the summer of 2013, a search to fill a void in my dance career led to my discovery of New York City's street dance community.
+I saw people using dance to express personality and connect like native tribes.
 People use dance as a medium of communication very literally in street dance.
 Each dancer has his or her own natural movement like a unique voice.
 Dance battles have a formula like a dialogue: one person (or a group) dances and the others dance in response.
 This exchange repeats and so a conversation unfolds.
 This cypher is universal and frequently seen in clubs, practice sessions and streets.

 On that particular night, among the sea of people breaking, waacking, popping and house dancing, I saw partner dancing.
 "Doing the Hustle", I was told.

 Since that night, my passion for Hustle dancing continues to deepen as I learn from the community of people where it all began: New York City.

 HUSTLE SOCIAL events and classes are mobile!
 Pop-Up Parties are the best.
 If you'd like to be a host or have a great place in mind, let us know!